kcomalley14/sql-challenge/README.md

 # sql-challenge

-The SQL challenge allowed us to break into a new database to query tables from large datasets.
+The SQL challenge allowed us to break into a relational database to query data from large datasets.
 This homework, in its simpler queries, really helped grasp the understanding of how powerful the SQL database is.
 The ability to match different data tables together with simple functions, but not altering the overall data, is very versatile.
 Keeping certain data secure is also important in almost every business, so SQL will allow tables to be joined from keys to combine data when needed, but is not listed in a larger, public dataset.

 Through the sql-challenge homework, I was able to successfully engineer an ERD that creates tables for all of the csv files that need to be imported.
 Then the data analysis can begin, where we answered the following questions.